-This new page (10.13.15) will contain quotes from and comments about the Arkansas writer Carol Ann Beeman.
+This page contains quotes from and comments about the Arkansas writer Carol Ann Beeman.
 Her book, Just This Side of Madness is subtitled Creativity and the Drive to Create.
 She discusses “the concept of a drive to create which is genetically transmitted and separate from creativity itself.”
 Her book is fascinating and filled with clear, insightful prose about such things as The Dilemma of the Creative Person, The Drive to Create, Mental Illness and Creative Drive, The Creative Process in Virginia Woolf, Women and Creative Drive and others.
 I will be adding quotes from her book from time to time.
 Please come again!

 There is really no such thing as a sole accomplishment.